-In Arizona, there is a limit on who can file a wrongful death claim.
+There is a limit on who is permitted to file a claim for wrongful death in Arizona.
 The parties that can file such a claim are limited to:

 In general, there are two similar but slightly different situations that arise from a wrongful death lawsuit.
 In the first, the suit is filed by the decedent’s estate.
 In the other, the suit is filed by survivors of the deceased.
 These are referred to as the wrongful death claim and the survival action claim.